 Telomeres are thought to reflect cell aging and overall health — their role is to help maintain the DNA ends of chromosomes following cell division.
 Each time a cell divides, its telomeres shorten; once telomeres are too short, cell replication stops.
 Previous research has suggested that shortened telomeres are associated with a wide range of diseases in adults, including cardiovascular disease and cancer.

-To read more about this study, see the full article from the Princeton Office of Communications.
+To read more about this study, see the full article from the Princeton Office of Communications, the article from Princeton Allumni Weekly, or this interview with Dr. Daniel Notterman by the Institute for Family Studies.

 Click here to read the Pediatrics paper.

-[Text adapted from an article written by Pooja Makhijani, Princeton Office of Communications]
+[Text adapted from an article written by Pooja Makhijani, Princeton Office of Communications; image by Eleni Kalorkoti]